dev0l/clockanize/README.md

-# Clockanize - Organised Time Reporting
+# Clockanize - Organised Time Reporting (PROTOTYPE - In Development)

 Clockanize is a Time Tracking Web Application based on Java Spring Boot.